 - Artificial sweeteners and sugar alcohols, including sorbitol, mannitol, xylitol, aspartame and others

 In addition to diet, there are a number of medical conditions that can cause gas pains.
 These include:

 - Celiac Disease: This is a fairly common condition where a sensitivity to the protein gluten causes an immune system response in the small intestine.
-Over time, it can permanently damage the lining of the stomach preventing the absorption of key nutrients.
-Celiac disease can cause gas as well as other digestive problems like diarrhea, bloating and heartburn, but long-term, more serious conditions including anemia, osteoporosis and osteomalacia are a significant concern.
+Over time, it can permanently damage the lining of the stomach, preventing the absorption of key nutrients.
+Celiac disease can cause gas as well as other digestive problems, like diarrhea, bloating and heartburn, but long term, more serious conditions including anemia, osteoporosis and osteomalacia are significant concerns.